mRNA transcript distribution bias between Borrelia burgdorferi bacteria and their outer membrane vesicles.

 Institute for Systems Biology

 Malge, Anjali; Ghai, Vikas; Reddy, Panga Jaipal; Baxter, David; Kim, Taek-Kyun; Moritz, Robert L; and Wang, Kai, "mRNA transcript distribution bias between Borrelia burgdorferi bacteria and their outer membrane vesicles."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 307.